-3. Three electives, which may include a six-credit independent study, a junior/senior seminar, or any of the courses listed above.
+3. Three electives, which may include six-credits of Biology 394, a seminar, or any of the courses listed above.
 If you choose a course for an elective that offers a laboratory section, then the lab must be taken in order for the course to count toward the major.

 5. Critical Reading and Analysis of Primary Literature (Biology 399).